How an International Flight Gave Me The Power of Perspective.

 Perspective.
 And you don’t have to get on a plane to create new perspectives for yourself.

 But I travel a lot.
-That only happens in movies.
+Bad stuff only happens in movies.
 And, well, I’m writing to you.
 Bit Busy.
-I’m just not moving into that perspective.
-I’m saying no.
+I’m not moving into an emergency perspective.
+I’m saying no!

 Because I’m choosing what I’m doing now as my priority.
-I’ve locked in.
+I’ve locked in to writing to you!

 What To Do When You Feel Out Of Options

 The flight went fine but what if you feel trapped doing work you hate?
-As tempting as it may be, it doesn’t always serve to brainstorm fast fixes, solutions to hating our work and break them down into actionable chunks to get results quickly.
+As tempting as it may be, it doesn’t always serve to brainstorm fast fixes, solutions to loathing what we do and break them down into actionable chunks to get results quickly.

-Sometimes we’re just too trapped, too blocked and feel hopeless.
-Those limitations are the main reasons why the starting point isn’t action where this is the case.
+Sometimes we’re just too trapped, too blocked and feel far too hopeless to try.
+Which are exactly the limitations that explain why the starting point isn’t action when someone feels that blocked.

 We inadvertently say yes to our status quo all the time in our work, life and everything in-between.
-I see disproportionate commitment to ‘what I’m doing now’ as I coach.
+I see disproportionate commitment to ‘what I’m doing now’ as as leadership coach.
 And that’s fine when we’re in a good place.
 Of course.

 (Fake)Take-Back Control

-If we spend our time in a repetitive cycle, we get fixed in our thinking from that perspective.
+If we spend our time stuck in a cycle of solving the same career problem over and over again, we get fixed in our thinking from that perspective.
 We lock in.
 It’s limited and limiting.
+But it’s what happens.

-What would it feel like if we could all press pause on real life, and take a completely fresh look at our stickiest stuff from 40,000 feet up?
+What would it feel like if we could all press pause on real life when we loathe something important, and take a completely fresh look at our stickiest stuff from 40,000 feet up?

 Have some fun with this.
 One client I remember came up with looking at her topic as if from a horse in the wild.
 But then, and this is the significant bit – when I explored what that meant, how it felt – this particular client chose not to have that horse galloping anywhere at all.
 That was a possibility but given the choice to escape fast, she realised she was ok right there.
+Because it was getting her closer to the overall goal.
 She said no to the escape route.

 My client wasn’t as stuck as she’d been feeling after all.
 She acknowledged where she was, while not ideal long-term, was serving as a stepping-stone.
 So long as she worked towards a new possibility.
-So long as she took steps to make change happen.
-She committed to making a concrete plan.
+So long as she took steps to make change happen after that.
+She committed to making a concrete career redesign plan.

 That was an empowering perspective for her.
 And it wasn’t lost on me that she successfully created her way out of that specific role and into her vision – one that aligns far better – very soon after.